covcom/205CDE/04 HTML5 forms/README.md

 ![Example of an error message](.md_images/error_html5.png).

 Behind the scene, the browser tries to verify user's input.
-There're some other input attributes that can serve for validation purposes.
+There are some other input attributes that can serve for validation purposes.
 For example, `min` and `max` attributes for numerical input types such as `number` or `month`; `size` and `maxlength` for limiting the number of characters entered.

 ### 'pattern' attribute based on regular expression